-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted materiall is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.

-AN ACT relating to substances causing impairment; providing that once a person has been convicted of a felony for operating a vehicle or vessel while under the influence of alcohol or a controlled substance any subsequent violation is treated as a felony; providing a penalty; and providing other matters properly relating thereto.
+AN ACT relating to substances causing impairment; providing an increased penalty for a conviction of a fourth or subsequent offense within 14 years for operating a vehicle while under the influence of an intoxicating liquor or controlled substance; providing that any subsequent violation after 14 years is treated as a felony; providing penalties; and providing other matters properly relating thereto.